Entyloma ageratinae

-Entyloma ageratinae, commonly known as the mist flower smut, is a leaf smut fungus and plant pathogen widely employed as a biological herbicide in the control of the invasive plant Ageratina riparia.
-The pathogen was first identified in Jamaica in 1974 and was isolated as a distinct species in 1988.
+Entyloma ageratinae, commonly known as the mist flower smut, is a species of leaf smut fungus.
+As a plant pathogen, it is widely employed as a biological herbicide in the control of Ageratina riparia, an ornamental plant which is native to Mexico, but now invasive in a variety of tropical climates.
+The fungus was given its current scientific name and classified within the genus Entyloma in 1988.

+E. ageratinae grows exclusively on A. riparia plants in the wild, though specimens of Ageratina adenophora have contracted the fungus in laboratory trials.
+On A. riparia, the fungus forms lesions on the plant's leaves, causing them to die prematurely and stunting the growth of the plant.
+The fungus has a short life cycle and forms spores on the underside of leaves within 10 days of infecting the plant.
+Its spores spread most quickly in damp, windy environments.

-E. ageratinae has been the most effective and widely implemented biological control of A. riparia.
-The fungus was first identified by scientists searching for a naturally occurring control agent in Jamaica.
+The fungus was first collected by scientists searching for a naturally occurring control agent of A. riparia in Jamaica in 1974.
 Specimens were then transported to Hawaii, where they were examined and trialled as a control agent.
-After the species’ proven success at weakening A. riparia populations, it was implemented in wide reaching projects in Hawaii and New Zealand.
-The pathogen is now endemic to populations in Hawaii, New Zealand, Australia, and to a lesser extent, in South Africa.
+After the species' proven success at weakening A. riparia populations, it was implemented in wide reaching projects in Hawaii and New Zealand.
+The pathogen is now naturalized in Hawaii, New Zealand, Australia, and South Africa.